Are drones the future of organ transportation?

 David Klassen, M.D., UNOS chief medical officer

-Flying into the future
+Flying into the future with organ transportation drones

 In the pre-dawn darkness of April 19, 2019, Glispy’s new kidney would travel 2.8 miles from the Living Legacy Foundation of Maryland organ procurement organization to the University of Maryland Medical Center’s rooftop landing pad.